Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem B

 \subsection{(Quasi) Critical points eventually return}

-\begin{defi}Given $\e>0$, we call any point $(\pm\e,y)$ with $y\in K_0$ a $\e$-quasi-critical point (or simply quasi-critical point). \end{defi}
+\begin{defi}Given $\e>0$, we call any point $(\pm\e,y)$ with $y\in \mathcal{K}_0$ a $\e$-quasi-critical point (or simply quasi-critical point). \end{defi}

-Now we'll use again C. G. Moreira's fundamental result (theorem~\ref{gugu}) to show that, for a $C^1$ generic $F\in\mathcal{D}^2$, any quasi critical point returns to the ``critical region''.
+Now we use again C. G. Moreira's fundamental result (Theorem~\ref{gugu}) to show that, for a $C^1$ generic $F\in\mathcal{D}^2$, any quasi critical point returns to the ``critical region''.
 In other words, roughly speaking, the next result states that we can avoid in the $C^1$ topology the thickness obstruction (responsible for $C^2$ Newhouse phenomena). \begin{lema} Let $\e>0$ be a positive constant.
-Then, for a $C^1$ generic $F\in\mathcal{D}^2$, there exists $m_0\in\mathbb{N}$ such that any quasi-critical point $(\pm\e,y)\in\{\pm\e\}\times K_0$ satisfies
+Then, for $F$ in a $C^1$-generic ($G_{\delta}$-dense) subset of $\mathcal{D}^1$, there exists $m_0\in\mathbb{N}$ such that any quasi-critical point $(\pm\e,y)\in\{\pm\e\}\times \mathcal{K}_0$ satisfies

-for some positive integer $m_y \leq m_0$ or it is contained in the basin of attraction of some of the (finitely many) attracting periodic points of theorem \ref{hyp}. \end{lema}
+for some positive integer $m_y \leq m_0$ or it is contained in the basin of attraction of some of the (finitely many) attracting periodic points of Theorem \ref{hyp}. \end{lema}

-\begin{proof}Take $F\in\mathcal{D}^2$ with the properties described during the proof of corollary \ref{c.loc-max}.
+\begin{proof}Take $F\in\mathcal{D}^1$ with the properties described during the proof of Corollary \ref{c.loc-max}.
 Since the maximal invariant set $\La_\e$ of $U_\e$ is the union of a finite number of periodic sinks and a hyperbolic set $\hat{\La}_\e$ of saddle type, we see that our task is equivalent to show that